 When an injury occurs in the workplace, the claim is often covered by workers’ compensation.
 Workers’ compensation provides medical care and lost income payments for individuals who are injured on the job.

 Workers’ comp after an electric shock accident generally covers medical expenses and lost wages.
-However, other damages that are available in a personal injury lawsuit may not be available in a workers’ comp claim, such as noneconomic damages like pain and suffering.
+However, other damages that are available in a personal injury electrocution lawsuit may not be available in a workers’ comp claim, such as noneconomic damages like pain and suffering.

-Aside from workplace electrical accidents, common causes of electrical shock accidents include:
+Aside from workplace electrical accidents, common causes of electrocution include:

 - Children inserting objects in open electrical outlets;